shettyh/java-samples/README.md

 ## Asynchronous RESTFul API's using RESTEasy

 This is sample code for how to create asynchronous rest api using `java` and `resteasy`.

+## Http client implementation using Apache http components

+This contains how to use `Apcache Http Components` and Handling connection events, retry's.
+Sample contains GET and POST method implemented.